Managing Females – A Dog's First Litter

-First time mommas are a hand full, mostly because they can’t call their mom and ask if this is normal!
-Most do well, but with a little care, we can make first litter moms as effective as an older mom in puppy care.
+First time mommas are a handful, mostly because they can’t call their mom and ask if this is normal!
+Most do well, but with a little care, we can help first-litter moms be as effective as an older mom in puppy care.

-45% of the losses with females happen in first time moms, but most breeders rarely loose a puppy with any mom, because they know the issues they face and prevent them!
-First time moms are young and need reassurance.
-A puppy’s eyes are not open and they do rooting behavior to find the nipple, but first time moms don’t realize a puppy isn’t positioned to eat – older moms will tuck them.
+45% of the losses with females happen in first-time moms, but most breeders rarely lose a puppy with any mom because they know the issues they face and prevent them!
+First-time moms are young and need reassurance.
+A puppy’s eyes are not open; they do use rooting behavior to find the nipple, but first-time moms don’t realize a puppy isn’t positioned to eat – older moms will tuck them.
 You can help them find the nipple and get a full tummy.
 Not eating goes with puppies getting cold.
-Once chilled, females will do “Bitch culling” and set the puppy aside not knowing what else to do.
+Once chilled, females will resort to “bitch culling” and set the puppy aside, not knowing what else to do.

 SOLVING BITCH CULLING